Abdelrahman-Abuhelal/Room-Reservation-System/README.md

 # How to Start a Spring Boot Project:

-This guide will walk you through the steps to start a new Spring Boot project using the command line.
+This guide will walk you through the steps to start the project using the command line.

 ## Prerequisites: